JonathanBorda3/CyberSecurity/NIST Cybersecurity Framework incident report/README.md

 Our multimedia company encountered a DDoS attack, resulting in a compromised network for two hours.
 We mitigated the attack by blocking ICMP packets, halting non-critical network services, and restoring critical services.
 Investigation showed that a malicious actor initiated a flood of ICMP pings through an unconfigured firewall, causing the DDoS attack.
 Mitigation measures were implemented, including new firewall rules, source IP address verification, network monitoring software, and an IDS/IPS system.

 ### Identify, Protect, Detect, Respond, and Recover
-For detailed insights into how we identified, protected, detected, responded, and recovered from the incident, please refer to the [Incident Report Analysis](incident-report-analysis).
+For detailed insights into how we identified, protected, detected, responded, and recovered from the incident, please refer to the **Incident Report Analysis**.

 ## 2. Applying the NIST CSF